dora-metrics/pelorus/docs/GettingStarted/configuration/ExporterFailure.md

 - Navigate to an existing Incident.
 - Use the upper left Menu and select Configure -> Form Layout.
 - Create a new field (String, Table or reference a List).

+## Configuring PagerDuty

+### Default workflow

+By default, Failure Time Exporter(s) configured to work with PagerDuty will:

+* Monitor all incidents in the domain of the token used to access it (PagerDuty's API Access Key manages both the API URL endpoint and the credentials information).

+* Incidents' service name must match the monitored application(s) name (PagerDuty does not have labels or tags, so this is not as flexible as it is for other providers).

+* Incidents will be considered resolved when their statuses change to `Resolved` (Pelorus will not monitor alerts, but resolving all alerts of an incident, will resolve it.
+Suppressing alerts do not resolve them).

+### Custom workflow

+Failure Time Exporter(s) configured to work with PagerDuty can be easily adjusted to adapt to custom workflow(s), like:

+* Monitor issues of only specific urgencies, using [PAGERDUTY_URGENCY](#pagerduty_urgency).

+* Monitor issues of only specific priorities, using [PAGERDUTY_PRIORITY](#pagerduty_priority).